-Uh-oh.
-School’s almost out and you neglected to nail down a summer camp experience?
-(Join the club…) Fear not!
-We did some digging and there are plenty of amazing camps with spots still open.
-Sports camps, cooking camps, art camps, day camps, forest camps — even a camp at which 10 lucky girls create and perform a theater piece in a giant a camera obscura.
+Did you bolt awake last night and realize you forgot to book summer camp?
+Relax!
+We asked around and lots of amazing camps still have room.
+Maker camps, sports camps, art camps, science camps, theater camps, anything goes on Governors Island camps.
+Even a camp at which 8 lucky girls create and perform a theater piece in a giant a camera obscura.
 (Um, what??!!??)
 So, no, you haven’t blown it.
 Yet.
 Book now before you do!

 photo: Fastbreak Kids Facebook page

-For Sports on the Upper West and Upper East, for All Ages
+For Sports on the Upper East, for All Ages

 Got a little sport nut on your hands?
 Fastbreak has you covered with camps for little athletes from three to five (a day with sports, plus arts and crafts, games, short classroom activity, bounce house, etc.) , to specialty basketball camps for kids ages 6 to 15, to multi-sport camps (baseball, soccer, dodgeball, basketball, etc.) for kids ages five to 10.
 Play happens both indoors and out.